 Here are the most commonly used phrases in phishing subject lines:

 - Urgency: act now, action required, and quick review.

-- Finance: name of bank, statement, wire transfer, invoice, payment, remittance, and past due.
-We’ve received many emails with fake, “past due” invoices attached.
+- Finance: name of the bank, statement, wire transfer, invoice, payment, remittance, and past due.
+We’ve received many emails with attached fake, “past due” invoices.

-- IT: verify account, unauthorized login attempt, and unusual log in activity.
+- IT: verify the account, unauthorized login attempts, and unusual login activity.

 - Action: copy, memo, document, and we need you to do this.